Romso94/Tool2CTF/web/juicy_endpoints/WordPress/README.md

 ---

-<h3>Why ❓</h3>
+<h2>Why ❓</h2>

-<p>Facilitate the detection and analysis of WordPress endpoints.
+<p>Facilitate the detection and analysis of WordPress endpoints misconfiguration.
 This tool allows for easy retrieval of responses from various WordPress endpoints, helping in identifying potential vulnerabilities or issues.</p>

 ---